chef/chef-workstation/docs-chef-io/content/workstation/berkshelf.md

 {{< note >}}

-For new users, we strongly recommend using [Policyfiles](/policyfile/) rather than Berkshelf.
+[Policyfiles](/policyfile/) are the recommended pattern for including and resolving cookbooks.
 Policyfiles provide more predictability, since dependencies are only resolved once, and a much improved way of promoting cookbooks from dev to testing, and then to production.

 {{< /note >}}